Self-Driving Cars Lawsuit

 What Can I Recover from a Lawsuit?

-With that in mind, if you operated a car with self-driving technology engaged and it failed to prevent an accident or protect you, you could be entitled to compensation for the following:
+If you operated a car with self-driving technology engaged and it failed to prevent a car accident or you were hit by a self-driving car, you could be entitled to compensation for the following:

 - Bodily injury and pain and suffering